 Advised and appeared in court on insolvency and liquidation proceedings, appointment of receivers, winding-up petitions, injunction applications, jurisdictional challenge/conflict of laws under RHC O.12 r.8, other cross-border disputes, guarantee actions, security for costs, stay of execution, intervener’s proceedings, leave to appeal, tribunal appeals and matters within the Trustee Ordinance (Cap.
 29).

-Engaged and advised in more than 30 cases in both employee’s compensation and personal injury proceedings for both the defendant insurance companies and the plaintiff victims.
+Engaged and advised in cases in more than 30 cases in employee’s compensation and personal injury proceedings for both the defendant insurance companies and the plaintiff victims.
 Cases nature ranges from simple slip and fall case to victims in vegetative state.

 Arbitration Related Matters